AndrejaCH/kickstarter-analysis/README.md

 - **High difference between mean** ($10,554) and **median** ($5,000) in failed goals, indicates that distribution is highly skewed, meaning that some extreme values are pulling the mean higher and increasing the gap between mean and median.
 - **Low mean and median** in pledged amounts for failed campaigns compare to mean and median in successful campaigns indicates that:

->failed campaigns are unsuccessful for reasons other than asking for too much money.
+>Failed campaigns are unsuccessful for reasons other than asking for too much money.
 In other words, if the failed projects were also getting a median pledge amount of around $3,000, it's possible that those that failed just asked for too high of a price.
 Since the median is much lower, there must be another factor keeping people from pledging to those unsuccessful projects (1).

 - **IQR** ($8,000) of goals in failed campaigns **is 3-times the value of standard deviation** ($21,968), which points to extreme value(s).
 I used `MAX()` formula, which returns the maximum value of the chosen array, in this case, $180,000.